 Naturally, people whose lives depend on taking insulin get very nervous at the thought of not having access to it.
-We can’t help but wonder: in the worst-case scenario, just how long would we be able to hang on without it?
+That begs the question so many wonder at times.
+In the worst-case scenario, just how long would we be able to hang on without it?

-Conventional wisdom says the answer is roughly 3-4 days.
+Conventional wisdom says the answer is roughly 3 to 4 days.
 But is that really true?

-Basically what’s doing on is this: insulin helps sugar enter the cells, which use it for fuel.
-Without insulin, the body cannot access enough sugar to function properly, so your liver begins to turns some of the body fat into acids called ketones.
+Basically, what’s going on is insulin helps sugar enter the cells, which use it for fuel.
+Without insulin, the body cannot access enough sugar to function properly, so your liver begins to turn some of the body fat into acids called ketones.
 These build up in the bloodstream and spill over into the urine.
-When these excess ketones get into the blood, the blood becomes acidic, causing DKA: a combination of very high blood sugar, dehydration and shock, and exhaustion.
+When these excess ketones get into the blood, the blood becomes acidic, causing DKA, which is a combination of very high blood sugar, dehydration and shock, and exhaustion.

 If you have any residual insulin at all in your system, it can help hold off DKA even when your blood sugar level is high, according to Dr. Silvio Inzucchi, clinical director of the Yale Diabetes Center.

 Hospitalizations for DKA are unfortunately on the rise in the United States.